-Due to change in management, all bookings made prior to October 1st have not been adequately recorded and therefore are not confirmed.
+Groper Creek Caravan Park is now under New Management.
+All bookings made prior to October 2019 have not been adequately recorded and therefore are not confirmed.
 If you have made a booking prior to this date, please call the office on 07 4782 0186 or email [email protected] to confirm your booking.
+Deposits for 2020 bookings are now due and we look forward to your visit.

 Groper Creek is located 17km south of the sugar cane district of Home Hill in North Queensland.
 Following Heath's Creek being placed under council control in 1921 a petition by local residents convinced council to secure eight hectares beside Groper Creek from Samuel and Rose Seale in exchange for a similar parcel of land of the Heath Creek reserve adjoining the old wharf.
 Changing water flows made the old site of little use.
 Goper Creek was just a tidal inlet until the floods of 1918 made it one of the mouths of the the Burdiken River, one of the largest river systems in Queensland.